-Construction activities for wind energy projects typically include land clearing for site preparation and access routes; excavation and filling; transportation of supply materials and fuels; construction of foundations involving excavations and placement of concrete; operating cranes for unloading and installation of equipment; and commissioning of new equipment.
-Decommissioning activities may include removal of infrastructure site project and rehabilitation.
+Construction activities for wind energy projects typically include land clearing for site preparation access routes; excavation and filling; transportation of supply materials and fuels: construction foundations involving excavations and placement of concrete; operating cranes for unloading and installation of equipment; and commissioning of new equipment.
+Decommissioning activities may include removal of project infrastructure and site rehabilitation.
 Environmental issues associated with these construction and decommissioning activities may include, among others, noise and vibration, soil erosion, and threats to biodiversity and ecological processes, including habitat alteration and impacts to wildlife.
-Due to the typically remote location of wind energy conversion facilities, the transport of equipment and materials durina construction and decommissioning present may logistical challenges.
+Due to the typically remote location of wind energy conversion facilities, transport of equipment and materials during construction and decommissioning may present logistical challenges.

-Environmental issues specific to the operation of a wind energy facility include visual impacts; noise produced by the spinning of rotor blades; avian/bat mortality resulting collisions from with blades; mortality, injury and disturbance to other species; and light and illumination issues.
+Environmental issues specific to the operation of a wind energy facility include visual impacts; noise produced by the spinning of rotor blades; avian/bat mortality resulting from collisions with blades; mortality, injury and disturbance to other species; and light and illumination issues.